-Boudoir, Bed, Flapper, Smoker, Sofa, Salon, Parlor Dolls!
+oudoir, Bed, Flapper, Smoker, Sofa, Salon, Parlor Dolls!
 All terms used to describe the ornate long limbed dolls popular from the 1910’s well into the 1940’s.
 The dolls were made throughout Europe and America in different variations.
-These dolls were constructed from various media; silk mask face or heads, felt mask face or heads, composition (sawdust mixed with a staying agent such as sugar water or starch placed in a mold) heads with sometimes composition hands and/or arms and feet A few had composition bodies and even twist heads or waists.
+These dolls were constructed from various media; cloth, felt, suede, knit or silk overlay mask face or heads, composition (sawdust mixed with a staying agent such as sugar water or starch placed in a mold) heads with sometimes composition hands and/or arms and feet or celluloid hands.
+The French dollies sometimes had plaster legs and arms.
+A few had composition bodies and even twist heads or waists.
 In later years, the dolls transitioned to hard plastic and vinyl.

-Boudoir dolls were "adult" dolls and not meant to be played with by small children but rather to be displayed as decoration.
-There are stories of the dolls as status symbols.
+here are stories of the dolls as status symbols.
+Lobby dolls were sold in the lobbies of hotels for traveling salesmen to purchase as a gift to their wife or daughter when they returned home.
 They were given as gifts by wealthy suitors to eligible young ladies and then dressed to match the attire of the young ladies when carried as escorts for "protection" on their social engagements.
-Later, they were then dressed in a wedding gown using left over remnants.
+Later, using leftover remnants, they were then dressed in a wedding gown to match that of the bride.
 It was thought that the dolls were fashioned after poplar actresses of the time as portrait dolls and it is a favorite past time of many to match the dolls up with photographs.

 Doll Information Links